WarPigs1602/qwebirc/README.md

 ```

 ... then you can browse to http://instance/quidebug.html and use your favourite JavaScript debugger, as well as not having to compile each time you make a change!

+### Minifier / Build Details

+The script `bin/compile.py` will attempt to minify JS with `uglifyjs`.
+On failure it falls back to the original sources.
+Locales (`locales/*.json`) are copied to `static/locales/` so language switching does not require a rebuild.

+For fast development cycles use the debug symlinks and skip compilation; for production run `./compile.py` (optionally after cleaning output dirs) and ensure `uglifyjs` is installed.